colmwoods/GitShowcase.dev/docs/user_stories.md

 ---

-### **1. Epics (LO1–LO7)**
+### **1. Pass (LO1–LO7)**
-Each Code Institute Learning Outcome (LO1–LO7) was treated as an **Epic**, representing a major area of functionality — such as planning, data models, authentication, testing, deployment, and object-based concepts.
+Each Code Institute Learning Outcome (LO1–LO7) was treated as a **Pass** category, representing a major area of functionality — such as planning, data models, authentication, testing, deployment, and object-based concepts.
-Each Epic was divided into smaller **User Stories**, each describing a specific user-focused feature written in the Agile format above.
+Each Pass section was divided into smaller **User Stories**, each describing a specific user-focused feature written in the Agile format above.

 ---

 ### **2. Merit**
 The **Merit** tier represents refinement work that goes beyond the pass-level criteria.
-Merit stories build upon the core features established in the Epics, focusing on:
+Merit stories build upon the core features established in the Pass criteria, focusing on:
 - Usability improvements
 - Documentation and testing enhancements
 - Code quality and efficiency refinements